 I am a dancer and choreographer, whose practice is grounded in butô, a discipline I have practised since 2002.
 I studied Arabic and the History of Art and Music of Asia and Africa at SOAS, University of London, with a special interest in the dance and theatre forms of South East Asia and Japan.
 I continue my investigations into the body, movement, ritual and performance, my explorations influenced by the work of Maurice Merleau-Ponty, Chris Knight, Maxine Sheets-Johnstone, Alphonso Lingis, Alain Berthoz and many others.

-I have performed in the UK and Europe, solo and in collaboration with other dancers, musicians and artists; and have spoken on my work, and given workshops, at conferences and events in the UK, Europe and the United States.
+I have performed in the UK, Europe and the United States, solo and in collaboration with other dancers, musicians and artists; and have spoken on my work, and given workshops, at conferences and events in the UK, Europe and the United States.
 Alongside my performance work, I run the occult publishing house Scarlet Imprint, which I founded with Peter Grey in 2007.